Jussie Smollett’s conviction in 2019 attack on himself is overturned

 The state’s highest court ruled that a special prosecutor should not have been allowed to intervene after the Cook County state’s attorney initially dropped charges against Smollett in exchange for forfeiting his $10,000 bond and conducting community service.
 The ruling and the appeal did not address Smollett’s continued claim of innocence.

-Smollett’s attorneys have argued that the case was over when the Cook County State’s Attorney Kim Foxx’s office dropped an initial 16 counts of disorderly conduct.
-A grand jury restored charges after a special prosecutor took the case.
-A jury convicted Smollett of five counts of disorderly conduct in 2021.
+Smollett’s attorneys have argued that the case was over when Cook County State’s Attorney Kim Foxx’s office dropped an initial 16 counts of disorderly conduct.
+The deal prompted immediate backlash, with then-Mayor Rahm Emanuel calling it “a whitewash of justice.”
+A special prosecutor was appointed, and a grand jury restored charges, leading to Smollett’s conviction on five counts of disorderly conduct in 2021.

-Emailed messages seeking comment were sent Thursday to Foxx’s office and to Smollett’s attorney, who have argued that Smollett has been victimized by a racist and politicized justice system.
+“This was not a prosecution based on facts, rather it was a vindictive persecution and such a proceeding has no place in our criminal justice system,” Smollett’s attorney, Nenye Uche, said in a statement.
+Uche said “rule of law was the big winner today” and thanked the court for “restoring order to Illinois’ criminal law jurisprudence.”

+The special prosecutor, Dan Webb, said he disagreed with the court’s ruling while noting that it “has nothing to do with Mr. Smollett’s innocence.”

 Smollett testified that “there was no hoax” and that he was the victim of a hate crime in his downtown Chicago neighborhood.

-He was sentenced to 150 days in jail — six of which he served before he was freed pending appeal — 30 months of probation and ordered to pay about $130,000 in restitution.
+He was sentenced to 150 days in jail — six of which he served before he was freed pending appeal — and was ordered to pay about $130,000 in restitution.
+Webb noted that Chicago officials can still pursue their civil case against Smollett that seeks to recoup the $130,000, the amount police say they paid in overtime to pursue Smollett’s accusations.

-A state appellate court ruling upheld Smollett’s the conviction, declaring that no one promised Smollett he wouldn’t face a fresh prosecution after accepting the original deal.
+Smollett, a child actor who appeared in the 1992 movie “The Mighty Ducks,” has credited his role as a singer on the hip-hop drama “Empire” for turbocharging his career.
+This year, he starred in the movie “The Lost Holliday” with Vivica A. Fox.

 Illinois Supreme Court Chief Justice Mary Jane Theis and Justice Joy Cunningham took no part in Thursday’s decision.